lbl-srg/ctrl-flow/specification/source/architecture.rst

 ---------------------

 :numref:`linkage_architecture_legend` to :numref:`linkage_architecture_os` provide simplified architecture diagrams for the three integration targets.
-Those are not hard and fast, they are rather provided to give an idea of the main modules to develop and how they interface with LBL in-house developments.
+Those are not hard and fast.
+They rather aim at describing the main modules to develop and how they interface with LBL or third party developments.

+`To be updated: add definitions cf. Michael's comments.`

 .. figure:: img/linkage_architecture_legend.*